colindean/physical-space-tracker-terraform/README.md

 1. Create a new repository in your GitHub organization.
 1. Set the environment variables in the table below.
+1. Run `deleteLabels.sh` to remove all existing labels, such as defaults.
 1. Set the configuration vars in `terraform.tfvars`.
 See `terraform.tfvars.sample` for a sample.
 1. `terraform plan`